felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 treatments.
 Society has made great progress in beginning to accept how serious anxiety disorders are for the individual.
-However, I have yet to hear someone say anything about learning anxiety in the real world, let alone have them come forward to talk about how they were affected by this disease, how they worked through it, and how healing transformed their lives.
+However, I have yet to hear someone say anything about learning anxiety, let alone have them come forward to talk about how they were affected by this disease, how they worked through it, and how healing transformed their lives.